dmahali1983/MLOPS/flask_app/README.md

 # MLOPS
-MLOPS Projects - This is an comprehensive project.

-#  MHIST - Binary Image Classification - Using MLFLOW, FLASK API, AWS LAMBDA, SAGE MAKER
+#  MHIST - Binary Image Classification - Using FLASK API
 The objective of the project is to classify the images based on the predominant histological pattern of each image.
 There are 2 classes to identify the image as benign (HP) and non-benign (SSA).

 ## Data